Configuration space (mathematics): Configuration spaces of mechanical linkages

 The simplest singularity point in such configuration spaces is a product of a cone on a homogeneous quadratic hypersurface by a Euclidean space.
 Such a singularity point emerges for linkages which can be divided into two sub-linkages such that their respective endpoints trace-paths intersect in a non-transverse manner, for example linkage which can be aligned (i.e. completely be folded into a line).

+Compactification

+The configuration space $\operatorname{Conf}_n(X)$ of distinct points is non-compact, having ends where the points tend to approach each other (become confluent).
+Many geometric applications require compact spaces, so one would like to compactify $\operatorname{Conf}_n(X)$, i.e., embed it as an open subset of a compact space with suitable properties.
+Approaches to this problem have been given by Raoul Bott and Clifford Taubes, as well as William Fulton and Robert MacPherson.